 A glove is the one piece of equipment truly required for any and all players.
-Be sure to buy a small enough glove for young players.
-9.5” gloves are the most common size for Shetland American players (4-5 years old).
-Shetland National players will start using larger gloves as they become more comfortable catching.
-Stronger players will quickly advance to 10.5"-11.5" gloves.
+The most important aspect of the glove is being well broken in with a decent pocket.
+We recommend getting a bigger glove than you think, even for young players.
+We recommend a minimum 10.0"-10.5” gloves, even for Shetland American players (4-5 years old).
+Shetland National players (5-6 years old) will start using larger gloves as they become more comfortable catching.
+Stronger players will quickly advance to 11.0"-11.5" gloves.
 Pinto players and above (8+ years old) will typically have gloves that are 11" and larger.
 Make sure the glove is well broken in or conditioned, so the player is able to squeeze it.

 Cleats are recommended for Shetland American and required for Shetland National divisions and above.
 Soccer cleats are fine for the Shetland divisions.
+Note: while soccer cleats are fine for baseball, baseball cleats ARE NOT allowed in soccer...the toe cleat in baseball cleats is dangerous for 1v1 soccer situations.
 It is recommended that Pinto division players and above use proper baseball cleats.
 The toe cleat and ankle protection in real baseball cleats are helpful for these older divisions.

 Rubber-soled or rubber-cleated shoes are permitted.
-Metal cleats are prohibited.
+Metal cleats are prohibited for all divisions except Pony 14U.

 All bats must have the USABat licensing stamp on it to be used in PONY baseball.